DripNowhy/ETA/README.md

 <!-- # ETA -->

-# ETA: valuating Then Aligning Safety of Vision Language Models at Inference-Time
+# ETA: Evaluating Then Aligning Safety of Vision Language Models at Inference-Time

 </div>